ibm-cloud-docs/cloud-object-storage/basics/deleting-multiple-objects.md

 {:javascript: .ph data-hd-programlang='javascript'}
 {:java: .ph data-hd-programlang='java'}
 {:python: .ph data-hd-programlang='python'}
+{:go: .ph data-hd-programlang='go'}

 # Code patterns for deleting multiple objects,
 {: #deleting-multiple-objects-patterns}

-This overview of code patterns focuses on the steps that are needed to access a list of all items in a bucket for the purpose of deleting each one sequentially.
+This overview of code patterns using SDKs for {{site.data.keyword.cos_full}} focuses on the steps that are needed to access a list of all items in a bucket for the purpose of deleting each one sequentially.
-{: .shortdesc}
+{: shortdesc}

+The process of emptying a bucket is familiar to anyone who has to delete buckets in their instance of {{site.data.keyword.cos_short} because a bucket has to be empty to be deleted.
+There may be other reasons you may wish to delete items, but want to avoid deleting every object individually.
+This code pattern for the supported SDKs will allow you to define your configuration, create a client, and then connect with that client in order to get a list of all the items in an identified bucket for in order to delete them.

+It is a best practice to avoid putting credentials in scripts.
+This example is for testing and educational purposes, and your specific setup should be informed by best practices and [Developer Guidance](/docs/services/cloud-object-storage?topic=cloud-object-storage-dev-guide).{: tip}

 ## Before you begin
 {: #dmop-prereqs}